-Santana do Deserto is a small city outside of Rio de Janeiro in rural Minas Gerais.
-Most families work on big farms, in textile factories, or have local government jobs.
-Young people attend local public schools, but most do not complete secondary education due to the need to work and help support their families.
-Drug and alcohol abuse is common, as is early pregnancy in adolescent girls.
-Young people from Santana and neighbouring communities are understimulated, lacking programs that inspire, educate, and offer alternatives to riskier pastimes.
-Youth have never had any guidance in educational/employability pursuits – their visions of what opportunities are available are very limited (many only have the example of their parents’ education/ careers).
-96% of youth do not attend any extracurricular course; 67% of youth have never participated in any volunteer project.
-Juxtaposing this reality is an interest in the development of cottages, vacation spots, tourism, and cattle ranching for the elite due to the area’s proximity to Rio de Janeiro and Juiz de Fora.
+Onda Solidaria works in the slums of Rio de Janeiro and in Santana do Deserto, a small rural town located in Minas Gerais.
+EMpower-supported programs are implemented in Santana do Deserto, where most families work in big farms, textile factories, or have local government jobs.
+Young people attend the only local public school in town, but most do not complete secondary education, as they must work to help support their families.
+Drug and alcohol abuse are common, as is adolescent pregnancy.
+Young people from Santana do Deserto and neighboring communities are under-stimulated, lacking programs that inspire, educate, and offer alternatives to riskier pastimes.
+Youth do not have any guidance in educational or employment pursuits –their visions of what opportunities are available are very limited, and most only have the example of their parents’ education and careers.
+Violence, crime, and drug abuse are common.
+With few opportunities, many young people spend their days on the streets.

 Primary Location: Santana do Deserto